 - online at MyCSUEB (https://my.csueastbay.edu)

 - in person at the Cashiers' Office in the Student Enrollment Information Center (Student Services and Administration Building, 1st Floor) on the Hayward Hills Campus

 - in person in the Academic Services Office on the Concord Campus

 The Graduation Application Fee covers the cost of the graduation check of coursework completed the diploma, and participation in the annual commencement ceremony (but not including cap and gown rental/purchase, handled separately by the Bookstore).
 The fee is non-refundable, but if a student does not graduate when they originally intended, the fee will be transferred to the subsequent quarter automatically.

 When a student files for graduation, they may obtain a new registration priority.
-To register as a graduating graduate student, they must be a "Classified Graduate" who is recommended for Advancement to Candidacy by their advisor and who has made substantial progress towards their degree by the time the registration appointments are assigned.
+To register for classes as a graduating graduate student, students must be a "Classified Graduate" who is recommended for Advancement to Candidacy by their advisor and who has made substantial progress towards their degree by the time the registration appointments are assigned.